ashwanidv100/Learning-Material-for-Data-Science-Machine-Learning-Artificial-Intelligence/README.md

-# Get all sorts of Learning Material and Reserach papers for
+## Get all sorts of Learning Material and Reserach papers
 # Data Science, Machine Learning, Artificial Intelligence
 Get learning materials from beginner level to advance level for all Data science/Machine learning/Artificial Intelligence practitioners.